canalguada/nicy/README.md

 I write nicy because I need to control the available resources per program according to some more context, in other words adding options in a command line, not editing a configuration file as a privileged user.

-nicy was first implemented as a [shell script](https://github.com/canalguada/nicy/tree/sh#start-of-content), but now that it is implemented in Go langage, nicy can gain CAP_SYS_NICE capability at install time.
-User does not need superuser privileges in order to run some nicy commands in an non-interactive context.
+nicy was first implemented as a [shell script](https://github.com/canalguada/nicy/tree/sh#start-of-content), but now that it is implemented in Go langage, nicy can gain capabilities at install and run time.
+User does not need superuser privileges in order to run most of commands in an non-interactive context.

 ## Description
 nicy relies on existing system utilities and can be used to ease the control upon the execution environment of the managed processes and to configure the resources available to them: with renice(1), can alter their scheduling priority; with chrt(1), can set their real-time scheduling attributes and with ionice(1) their I/O scheduling class and priority; with choom(1), can adjust their Out-Of-Memory killer score setting.